matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/l1-l2-interop.md

 ## L1 -> L2 communication

 Sending transactions from Ethereum to zkSync is done via the `zkSync` smart contract.
-It allows the sender to request any type of zkSync transactions:
+It allows the sender to request transactions directly from the L1.
+Thereby allowing permissionless pass of any data from the Ethereum into zkSync.

-- `DeployContract`
-- `Execute`
-- `Withdraw`

-Besides these, it also enables some types of transactions specific to the bridge:

-- `AddToken` to add a native token to zkSync.
-- `Deposit` to deposit some amount of the native token to the L2.

 ## Priority queue